 - i.
 Doctor in Philosophy (Ph.D) (by research) - ii.
 Master of Philosophy (M.Phil) (by research) - iii.
-Master of Engineering (Electronic Systems) (by research and taught course) - iv.
-Master of Engineering (Mechanical Precision) (by research and taught course) - v.
-Master of Technology and Innovation Management (by taught course) - vi.
-Master of Sustainable Systems (by taught course) - vii.
-Master of Sustainability and Environmental Sciences (Joint Degree taught course) - viii.
+Master of Technology and Innovation Management (by taught course) - iv.
+Master of Sustainable Systems (by taught course) - v.
+Master of Sustainability and Environmental Sciences (Joint Degree taught course) - vi.
 Master of Disaster Risk Management (by taught course)

-The programmes are offered in both full-time and part-time modes with specific research project supervised by supervisor/s.
+The programmes are offered in full-time modes with specific research project supervised by supervisor/s.
 The Ph.D and Master degrees have been especially designed to incorporate the latest advancements in technology, offering students the exclusive experience of undertaking research under the supervision of Malaysian and Japanese experts while combining both theory and practice.
-Table 2 shows the duration of studies.
+Table 1 shows the duration of studies.